Moncler: Italian Development: since 1992

-In 2003, Moncler was bought out by Italian entrepreneur Remo Ruffini, chairman and CEO, who was to introduce the strategy of the global quilted jacket, reinventing the near-bankrupt company.
-Eurazeo, a French shareholder, invested in the Moncler group in 2011, in order to take 45% of the shares and 50% of the voting rights before selling the company for 1.4 billion euros in March 2019.
+Eurazeo, a French shareholder, invested in the Moncler group in 2011, in order to take 45% of the shares and 50% of the voting rights before selling the company for €1.4 billion in March 2019.
+Remo Ruffini remained the second-largest shareholder, with his stake reduced from 38% to 32%, while the Carlyle Group decreased its shareholding from 48% to 17.7%.

 An IPO of Moncler on the Milan Stock Exchange took place on 16 December 2013, with an initial value of €10.20 per share.
 The shares were 27 times oversubscribed and rose 47% on the first day, resulting in a market capitalization of more than €4 billion.
-In February 2018 Moncler launched the Moncler Genius project, a new creative and business model where well-known designers create distinct collections interpreting Moncler's identity that are released on a monthly basis.